ludavid15/myblog/myapp/src/posts/jet-engines.md

 topic: "Aerospace"
 path: "jet-engines"
 author: "David Lu"
-date: "2024-12-20"
+date: "2021-05-06"
+preview: "Alright, let's talk about jet engines.
+Why are they everywhere?
+What's the big deal?
+What happened to propellers!?"
 ---

 Alright, let's talk about jet engines.
 Why are they everywhere?
 What's the big deal?
 What happened to propellers!?
 For the sake of simplicity, jet engines can be analyzed as a quasi 1 dimensional system.
 In other words we only need to consider velocities in one direction.
 This makes our math much easier.

-Also, we should define a terms first.
-The Thrust Specific Fuel Consumption (TSFC) is the amount of fuel consumed per unit of thrust.
-This is sometimes shortened to just Specific Fueld Consumption or SFC.
+Before we go further, though, it's important to define a key concept that plays a central role in understanding jet engine performance: Thrust Specific Fuel Consumption (TSFC).
+TSFC measures the amount of fuel consumed per unit of thrust and is sometimes referred to simply as Specific Fuel Consumption (SFC).
+This metric is crucial for evaluating the efficiency of a jet engine and comparing it to other propulsion systems.

 # Fundamentals